Key Interview Questions

 It's important to be able to show the process you go through when presented with a problem.
 State the problem and the steps you followed to reach the solution.
 If it's hard to come up with a problem, switch to a project and how you completed it.

 This is the time to describe the skills you've identified that will most effectively market you as an employee.
 Offer a confident and measured response, delineating skills or skill sets and how they have led to your success in past jobs and will benefit another employer in the future.

 How do others describe you?

 Another way for the employer to ask this would be, "How would you fit into this work group?"
 If you aren't comfortable with this question or don't know how to answer it, call some friends or people you've worked with and ask them to describe you.

-Give examples of ways you saved the employer time or money, or developed an office procedure that improved efficiency.
-Any leadership opportunities should be highlighted.
+Give examples of ways in which you saved the employer time or money, or developed an office procedure that improved efficiency.
+Any leadership opportunities should be illuminated.

 This is the time to express your interest in the job and knowledge of the employer.
 The more you know about the operation the easier this question will be to answer.

 If you were hired, what ideas/talents could you contribute to the position or our company?

 This is another great opportunity for you to sell your skills.
 By giving examples of past accomplishments, you help the employer visualize your contribution to the company.